 print(result)

 The retry function knows nothing about what func does.
 It only knows that func is callable.
-This separation of concerns -- the retry logic is independent of the business logic -- is only possible because the business logic can be passed in as a value.
+The retry logic and the business logic are entirely independent, which is only possible because the business logic arrives as a value.

 Storing Functions in Data Structures